 Bereavement leave is not available following the death of a teacher’s cousin.
 Unpaid leave or an EPV day may be requested to attend funeral services.

-Detailed FAQs in relation to bereavement leave will be available in the INTO Leave Estimator in the coming days.
+Detailed FAQs in relation to bereavement leave are available in the INTO Leave Estimator.

 The sick leave scheme allows leave to be taken “when absent for the purpose of obtaining medical related services (e.g. Doctor/Dentist) provided such appointments could not have been arranged outside of regular working hours or working days.”
-(See Chapter One, circular 54/2019.)
+(See circular 13/2024.)

 Such absences will be recorded on the OLCS as certified sick leave and will have substitute cover.